UntitledModGame/GAME_CLIENT/notes/MVP.md

 The absolute bare-neccessary features that we need:

+### GAME-CLIENT:
+Main game client.
+- play/host a game.
+- Grid-system
+- Mod-loading
+- Multiplayer syncing
+- (^^^ thats honestly it.. we dont need anything fancy)

-MAKER-CLIENT:
+### MAKER-CLIENT:
+Used to develop gamemodes.
+Auxiliary program that runs alongside the GAME-CLIENT.
+- Players can search for mods to add (JUST STATIC-DATA SEARCH!!!)
 - Mods can be uploaded
 - Gamemodes can be uploaded
-- Players can search for mods to add (JUST STATIC-DATA SEARCH!!!)

-LAUNCH-CLIENT:
+### LAUNCHER:
 - Gamemodes can be chosen from
-- You can create / join servers
+- You can explore / create / join servers
-- (^^^ MAKE SURE ITS SUPER SIMPLE.
-Younguns dont use serverlists these days)

-GAME-CLIENT:
-- You can play/host a game.
-- Grid-system
-- Usable/holdable items
-- Multiplayer syncing
-- (^^^ thats honestly it.. we dont need anything fancy)
+- Will create an instance of `GAME-CLIENT`

 ---